hxpe-dev/Tsukiyo/README.md

 ### Added
 - Most followed mangas in explorer page.
 - New chapter notifications toggle setting.
+- Tap zoom indicator to reset the zoom.

 ### Changed
 - Complete rework of the manga reader system.